summerk8/linux-admin-cheat-sheet/README.md

 ---

 * while true; do clear; tail -100 /var/log/httpd/access_log | awk '{print $2}'  | uniq -c | sort -nr| head -10; sleep 2;  done
-  - The uniq command in Linux and Unix is used for removing duplicate lines from a file.
+  - The **uniq** command in Linux is used for removing duplicate lines from a file.
 Use option '-c' to get the count of repeated lines.

 ###  Realtime counting number of files currently open by Java application
 ---

-* watch 'cd /proc/$(pidof java/fd && ls -l | wc -l'
+* watch 'cd /proc/$(pidof java)/fd && ls -l | wc -l'